Updated April 24, 2019

 Both services have a time-to-first-byte of milliseconds.

-The availability of Azure Blob Storage's Cool tier depends on your storage account's replication type.
-Cloud Storage Nearline is regional.
+When using Azure Blob Storage's Cool tier, the way your data is replicated depends on your storage account's replication type.
+Cloud Storage Nearline data is stored and replicated within a single region.

 If you're using a blob-specific storage account, Azure Blob Storage's Cool tier does not have a minimum storage period.
 For GPv2 storage accounts, Azure Blob Storage's Cool tier has a minimum storage period of 30 days for each blob.
 If you delete or overwrite a blob before the minimum storage period ends, you will incur additional charges.